oves-embedded/web-docker-tickStack1/README.md

 # Web-docker-tickstack

-Dashboard Stack installation on Docker i.e Telegraf, InfluxDB, Chronograf and, Grafana.
+Dashboard Stack installation on Docker i.e Telegraf, InfluxDB, Node-red and, Grafana.

 ## Prerequisites

-You should have installed docker on your pc either on window, linux or mac.
+You should have docker installed on your pc either on window, linux or mac.
 You can download it from https://docs.docker.com/engine/install/
 If you are using windows download and install git on your pc.
 You can download git from https://git-scm.com/downloads